angelsenra/angelsenra.github.io/_includes/cv-content.md

 Dec 2018 - Oct 2019 (11 months)
 <br>
 Led the development of the new SaaS platform.
 Here users could send video to an ingest point and our encoders would process it in different qualities and upload them to one or more CDNs.
 Regarding Devops, we worked with modern technologies like Gitlab CI/CD, Docker, Kubernetes, or GCP.
-The web application was built on top of python (flask, celery), Redis, and PostgreSQL
+The web application was built on top of python (flask, celery), Redis, and PostgreSQL.

 </div>